MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ## Optimizing SQL Server

-In general, previous deployment experience with customers shows that performance issues are typically not caused by high resource utilization (that is, processor or memory) with SQL Server itself; rather it is directly related to the configuration of the storage subsystem.
+In general, previous deployment experience with customers shows that performance issues are typically not caused by high resource utilization (that is, processor or memory) with SQL Server itself; rather it's directly related to the configuration of the storage subsystem.
 Performance bottlenecks are commonly attributed to not following recommended configuration guidance with the storage provisioned for the SQL Server database instance.
 Such examples are:

 -  Insufficient allocation of spindles for the LUNs to support the IO requirements of Operations Manager.
 -  Hosting transaction logs and database files on the same volume.
 These two workloads have different IO and latency characteristics.